AyoDennis/spark-kestra-data-processing-platform/docs/architecture.md

 ## **2. Content**

 ### **Compute: EMR**
-- **Purpose**: Amazon EMR is used to run Spark jobs for data generation and processing.
+- **Purpose**: Amazon EMR is used to run Spark jobs for data processing.
 - **Configuration**:
   - **Cluster**: Configured with one master node (`m5.xlarge`) and two worker nodes (`m5.xlarge`).
   - **Applications**: Spark is installed on the cluster.